 How did Charlotte go from Stage 4 Cancer to a clear PET scan?

 She and her husband wouldn’t accept that there was nothing else to be done.
 After doing some research, they figured out that CHIPSA could offer Charlotte other options for healing.

-It wasn’t an easy decision for the Trainers to head all the way to Mexico for treatments, especially when their family members, friends, and doctors were urging them not to.
+It wasn’t an easy decision for Charlotte and her husband to head all the way to Mexico for treatments, especially when their family members, friends, and doctors were urging them not to.
 They even had to miss out on a Thanksgiving at home.
 “When I told friends that I was going to be trying the procedures and therapies at CHIPSA,” said Charlotte, “they thought I should be afraid of going to Mexico.
 You hear all that, and you start to wonder if there’s any hope.
 But we came anyway.“

 After discovering that Charlotte’s cancer had spread to her liver and lung, her doctor told her that chemotherapy only had about a 30% chance of efficacy in treating her cancer.
 That left her with little hope.

 But the second she walked through CHIPSA’s doors, her outlook changed: